Vertex Algebras and their modules

 Course contents:

-1. A survey of Calabi-Yau algebras
+1. A survey of Calabi-Yau algebras2.
+Constructions and examples.

 3. Some representation theory.